KeamoMichael/church-website/README.md

-# Hope Chapel Website
+# Harmony Church Website

-A modern, responsive website for Hope Chapel featuring multiple pages including About Us, Sermons, Ministries, Events, and more.
+A modern, responsive website for Harmony Church featuring multiple pages including About Us, Sermons, Ministries, Events, and more.

 ## Features